• Skip to primary navigation

 Substitutions

 Byadgi chillies are used to get a bright colour.
-Kashmiri red chillies can be used instead if you are can’t find byadgi chillies in nearby Indian grocery stores.
+Kashmiri red chillies can be used instead if you can’t find byadgi chillies in nearby Indian grocery stores.

 I've used dried curry leaves as I couldn't get fresh leaves at the nearby grocery store.
 Fresh curry leaves makes allam chutney more flavourful.
 So use them if you can get them.